chnyda/taikungoclient/client/docs/BoundFlavorsForProjectsListDto.md

 HasWindowsPrice returns a boolean if a field has been set.

-### SetWindowsPriceNil

-`func (o *BoundFlavorsForProjectsListDto) SetWindowsPriceNil(b bool)`

- SetWindowsPriceNil sets the value for WindowsPrice to be an explicit nil

-### UnsetWindowsPrice
-`func (o *BoundFlavorsForProjectsListDto) UnsetWindowsPrice()`

-UnsetWindowsPrice ensures that no value is present for WindowsPrice, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)